 The California Law in Question – Does It Apply?

-The law under which Kalanick and Camp are being sued is the California Independent Contractor Law, enacted in 2011.
+The law under which the individual defendants are being sued is the California Independent Contractor Law, enacted in 2011.
 (Cal.
 Labor Code § 226.8) It prohibits “willful misclassification” of employees as independent contractors.
-That law contains a provision that not only imposes liability on companies who “willfully” misclassify workers as ICs, but also imposes “joint and several liability” on persons who knowingly advise an employer misclassify such individuals to avoid employee status.
+That law contains a provision that not only imposes liability on companies who are found to have “willfully” misclassified workers as ICs, but also imposes “joint and several liability” on persons who knowingly advise an employer misclassify such individuals to avoid employee status.
 (Cal.
 Labor Code § 2753) However, that law exempts from liability anyone “who provides advice to his or her employer.”
-It is likely, therefore, that Kalanick will argue that he is exempt from joint liability.
-Camp is likely to make the same argument as a Board member, even if Uber was not technically his “employer.”
+It is likely, therefore, that the former CEO will argue that he is exempt from joint liability, and the current Chairman of the Board will likely make the same argument in his role as a Board member, even if Uber was not technically his “employer.”

-The law is unclear as to whether “advisors” can be jointly liable with a business they “advise” unless the company is also sued, and in this latest lawsuit the company was not.
+The law is unclear as to whether “advisors” can be jointly liable with a business they “advise” unless the company is also sued, and in this latest lawsuit the company was not sued.

 The California Independent Contractor Law requires “willful” misclassification, which is defined to mean “avoiding employee status for an individual by voluntarily and knowingly misclassifying that individual as an independent contractor.”
-That is a higher standard than that imposed by the laws under which Uber has currently been sued.
+That is a higher standard than that imposed by the laws under which Uber has currently been sued and may be quite challenging for the plaintiffs to prove.

-Whether or not this case is litigated on the merits – in court or in front of an arbitrator –Kalanick and Camp would likely argue that neither engaged in any misclassification and especially not “willful” misclassification.
-Indeed, the issue of whether Uber drivers are employees or independent contractors is one where there are cogent factual arguments in favor of independent contractor status and in favor of employee status.
-That is the reason why a federal district court denied summary judgment in this case, finding that there were material issues of fact that had to be decided by a jury.
-Essentially, this is one of those types of IC misclassification cases in the “gray” area.
+Whether or not this case is litigated on the merits – in court or in front of an arbitrator –both individual defendants would likely argue that neither engaged in any misclassification and especially not “willful” misclassification.
+Indeed, the issue of whether Uber drivers are employees or independent contractors is one where the courts have concluded that there are cogent factual arguments in favor of independent contractor status while at the same time there are facts in favor of employee status.
+That is the reason why a federal district court denied summary judgment in another case involving the company, finding that there were material issues of fact that had to be decided by a jury.
+Essentially, this may be one of those types of IC misclassification cases in the “gray” area, although lawyers for both sides would presumably contend that the facts overwhelmingly favor their respective positions.

 Takeaways for Other Businesses Using Independent Contractors in California and Elsewhere